MarinellaSimone/2021_DataScienceAcademy/README.md

 # 2021_DataScienceAcademy
-Collection of Notebooks in Python produced while attending the Master in Data Science.
+This is a collection of Notebooks produced with Python while attending the Master in Data Science.